RickRomig/FnLoC/README.md

 Copyright 2018, Richard Romig

 ### Description:
-FnLoC is a program that runs from a command-line counts logical lines of code in C and C++ source code files.
-The program counts lines of code in C/C++ source code disregarding comments and blank lines.
-It also counts and lists functions by name with their respective lines of code.
+FnLoC is a program that runs from a command-line which counts logical lines of code in C and C++ source code files disregarding comments and blank lines.
+It also counts and lists functions by name displaying their respective lines of code.

 The program assumes that the code is written according to modern C coding standards as illustrated in The C Programming Language, 2nd edition by Brian W. Kernighan & Dennis M. Ritchie.

 Comments and blank lines are not counted as lines of code.
 The programs takes into account both C and C++ style comments /* .... */ and // .....

-Braces '{}' on lines by themselves are not counted as lines of code.
+Lines containing only opening or closing braces ({}) are not counted as lines of code.

 ### Installation:

 1. In Debian-based distributions (Ubuntu, Mint, etc.) FnLoC can be installed from the .deb package using gdebi or dpkg.

         sudo gdebi fnloc.deb
         sudo dpkg -i fnloc.deb